phac-nml/irida/doc/developer/interface/custom-login/index.md

 #### Adding custom script

-Currently, IRIDA only serve's static files (JS and CSS) from the `src/main/webapp/dist/` directory.
-If you want to add custom scripting, you can load library resources using a CDN and inline custom scripts and styles directly on the login page.
+If you want to add custom styles or scripts, you can load library resources using a CDN, or you can add your CSS and JS files into `/etc/irida/static`.
+Make sure you add the Thymeleaf tags to the page.

+Examples:

+    * JS: `<script th:src="/static/myFile.js"></script>`
+    * CSS: `<link th:href="/static/myFile.css" />`

 #### Example